aliakbartnt/Calculator-V1/README.md

 download source folder after

-you can twice in main.py
+you can twice click on main.py
 ## in linux and windows :
 launch cmd or terminal after :